dduyg/55/posts/alchemyofsouls.md

 ## <a id="section-2"></a>Creating the data

 To create my dataset, I turned to the English subtitles for each episode, which where available in `srt` format.
 Using Python, I <a href="https://github.com/dduyg/alchemy-of-souls/blob/main/scripts/srt2csv_converter.py" target="_blank" class="lined">wrote a script</a>  to extract the dialogue from the subtitle files per episode and convert them into a `csv` file.
-This process involved identifying and selecting the relevant data, with the result of these output csv files containing all the spoken lines by the characters throughout the episode, along with timestamps, the season, and the episode number in which they were spoken.
+This process involved identifying and selecting the relevant data, with the result of these output csv files containing all the spoken lines by the characters throughout the episode, along with timestamps, the season and the episode number in which they were spoken.
 With this <a href="https://github.com/dduyg/alchemy-of-souls/tree/main/data/AoS-episodes" target="_blank" class="lined">collection</a> of prepped datasets in hand, I was ready to analyze the dialogue and find the meaningful, iconic lines that contain valuable messages, lessons using Natural Language Processing (NLP) techniques in Python.

 ### <a id="section-3"></a>Topic Modeling